ovenwerks/midikb/README.md

 There are included example configuration files to let an computer keyboard emulate a 5 channel mackie surface or extension and to use a WiiMote for remote control.

+The file INSTALL has all the documentation there is at this time.